Gyutto

-"Gyutto" (ぎゅっと。) is the debut single by the Japanese singer by Mosawo, released independently on July 27, 2020.
+"Gyutto" (ぎゅっと。) is the debut single by the Japanese singer Mosawo, released independently on July 27, 2020.
 It became popular among Generation Z couples during the COVID-19 pandemic in Japan.

 Background and release

 In March 2020, Mosawo posted a video of himself singing a single phrase of the song on TikTok.
 In May, he released the full version of the song on YouTube and released the song digitally on July 27.
 The song was the debut single of Mosawo.
 A live action music video was released in March 2021 created by Raidai Kuramoto.

 Composition

 The song lyrics is about "wanting to be with someone you love."
 Despite Mosawo being a male, the song was in a female perspective.
 He said that he tried to make the song "easier to understand so people can empathize with the song" and "warm but a bit sad".

 In an interview with Pia Corporation, Mosawo said that he purposely switched between "Watashi" (私) and "Atashi" (あたし), he uses "Atashi" when singing the "feeling for him" while he uses "Watashi" when singing about the "innermost feelings", he also revealed that the line in chorus "Hold me Tight with Your Big Body" (あなたの大きな身体でぎゅっと, Anata no Ōkina Karada de Gyutto) that the "Body" (身体, Karada) refers of both the "Body and the Mind".

 The song's tempo is 120 BPM.
 The opening part of the song was played with a Wurlitzer organ and acoustic guitar.